Nebiyou-x/GO-SSG/README.md

 # Go Static Site Generator (SSG)

-A simple, modern static site generator written in Go.
+A simple,Beginner modern static site generator written in Go.
 Easily convert Markdown files to beautiful HTML, serve locally, and watch for changes.

 ## Features
 - Convert Markdown files in `content/` (including subdirectories) to HTML in `dist/`